Diamondback (Rachel Leighton): Fictional character biography

-As part of the 2015-2017 All-New, All-Different Marvel branding, Captain America learns of Viper's plans with the Serpent Society, who are now operating under the new name of Serpent Solutions.
-He visits the retired mercenary Diamondback for information on the group.
-Their meeting is interrupted by Cottonmouth, Black Racer, and Copperhead.
-During the ensuing battle, Black Racer stabs Diamondback in the stomach.
-After Captain America defeats the three villains, he rushed to Diamondback's aid.
-Diamondback immediately betrays Captain America, revealing herself to be a member of the Serpent Society once again, and Captain America is taken prisoner and brought to the Serpent Society's lair.
-This leads to a confrontation between the Society and Captain America, Joaquin Torres, Misty Knight, and Demolition Man, during which Diamondback turns against Viper and helps the heroes defeat the Society.
+Captain America (Sam Wilson) learns of Viper's plans with the Serpent Society, who are now operating under the new name of Serpent Solutions.
+He visits Diamondback for information on the group.
+After Diamondback is attacked and stabbed by Black Racer, Captain America attempts to come to her aid.
+Diamondback betrays Captain America, revealing herself to be a member of the Serpent Society once again, and Captain America is captured.
+In the ensuing battle, Diamondback turns against Viper and helps the heroes defeat the Society.

-Diamondback is next seen working with her close friends Domino and Outlaw as mercenaries.

 Related Diamondbacks

 Debbie Bertrand

-A third Diamondback appeared in the "Secret War" storyline.
-This Diamondback was Deborah "Debbie" Bertrand.
-Debbie attended the University of North Carolina on an athletics scholarship, becoming an All-American Olympic athlete and gymnast.
-For undisclosed reasons, apparently quitting this career to try her hand as a mercenary, she purchased equipment from the Tinkerer, which he had designed for Diamondback (Rachel Leighton).
-Perhaps hoping to use Leighton's reputation to boost her own fledgling career, Bertrand adopted the same code name, despite Leighton still being active in that identity.
-Nick Fury thought to himself that when Rachel found out, she would "kick the impostor's butt".
-Bertrand teamed with Scorcher to attack Daredevil in his apartment.
-They didn't count on Spider-Man being there and had to retreat.
-She took part in the battle at Mount Sinai Hospital and was apprehended after the heroes won the day.
+A second Diamondback is introduced in the "Secret War" storyline.
+This Diamondback is Deborah "Debbie" Bertrand, an Olympic athlete and gymnast who attended the University of North Carolina.
+For undisclosed reasons, Bertrand purchased equipment from the Tinkerer, which he had designed for Rachel Leighton.
+Perhaps hoping to use Leighton's reputation to boost her own, Bertrand begins operating as Diamondback, despite Leighton still being active under that identity.

 Rachel Leighton LMD

-A fourth Diamondback, apparently the real Rachel Leighton, resurfaced as a S.H.I.E.L.D. operative, trying to rekindle her romance with Captain America, while in fact she was working undercover for the Red Skull.
-Truly loving Steve Rogers, but still willing to follow the plot, she was confronted and killed by the Red Skull himself, only to "resurrect" herself with a biomechanical form able to take over pieces of technology, like the empowering armor worn by the Nazi villain.
-Nick Fury then explained that the "new" Rachel was an advanced Life Model Decoy and kept her in storage while working at a way to restore her proper programming.
-Before "she" could be restored, the Iron Maniac wiped out all her memories, and reshaped her body in a new neurokinetical armor for himself.
+A third Diamondback, apparently Rachel Leighton, resurfaced as a S.H.I.E.L.D. operative, trying to rekindle her romance with Captain America while working undercover for the Red Skull.
+Truly loving Steve Rogers, but still willing to follow the plot, she is confronted and killed by the Red Skull, only to "resurrect" herself with a biomechanical form able to control technology.
+Nick Fury explains that Leighton is an advanced Life Model Decoy and decides to keep her in storage while working to restore her proper programming.
+Before Leighton can be restored, Iron Maniac wipes her memories and reconfigures her into an armor for his use.

 Hobgoblin's Diamondback

-While regaining his franchises, Roderick Kingsley sold one of Diamondback's old costumes to an unnamed female criminal, who was then trained to replace her.
+While regaining his franchises, Roderick Kingsley sells one of Diamondback's old costumes to an unnamed female criminal, who is trained to replace her.